clojurewerkz/eep/README.md

 ### Monotonic window

-makes a clock tick on every call.
+Makes a clock tick on every call.
 Whenever clock is elapsed, emits to aggregator.

 In essence, it's an alternative implementation of tumbling-window that allows to use custom emission control rather than having a buffer overflow check.